A Review on Deep Learning in UAV Remote Sensing: Introduction

+DL is an Artificial Neural Network (ANN) method with multiple hidden layers and deeper combinations, which is responsible for optimizing and returning better learning patterns than a common ANN.
+There is an impressive amount of revision material in the scientific journals explaining DL-based techniques, its historical evolution, general usage, as well as detailing networks and functions.
+Highly detailed publications, such as Lecun \citep{Lecun2015} and Goodfellow \citep{Goodfellow2016} are both considered important material in this area.
 As computer processing and labeled examples (i.e. samples) became more available in recent years, the performance of Deep Neural Networks (DNNs) increased in the image-processing applications.
 DNN has been successfully applied in data-driven methods.
 However, much needs to be covered to truly understand its potential, as well as its limitations.
 In this regard, several surveys on the application of DL in remote sensing were developed in both general and specific contexts to better explain its importance.

 The context in which remote sensing literature surveys are presented is variated.
 Zhang et al. \citep{Zhang2016} organized a revision material which explains how DL methods were being applied, at the time, to image classification tasks.
-Later on, Cheng et al. \citep{Cheng2016} investigated object detection in optical images, but focused more on the traditional ANN and ML.
-A more complete and systematic review was presented by Ball et al. \citep{Ball2017} in a survey describing DL theories, tools, and its challenges in dealing with remote sensing data.
-This work should serve as an introductory approach to the theme for first-time readers.
+Later, Cheng et al. \citep{Cheng2016} investigated object detection in optical images, but focused more on the traditional ANN and ML.
+A complete and systematic review was presented by Ball et al. \citep{Ball2017} in a survey describing DL theories, tools, and its challenges in dealing with remote sensing data.
 Cheng et al. \citep{Cheng2017} produced a revision on image classification with examples produced at their experiments.
 Also, focusing on classification, Zhu et al. \citep{Zhu2017} summarized most of the current information to understand the DL methods used for this task.
+Additionally, a survey performed by Li et al. \citep{Li2018a} helped to understand some DL applications regarding the overall performance of DNNs in publicly available datasets for image classification task.
+Yao et al. \citep{Yao2018} stated in their survey that DL will become the dominant method of image classification in remote sensing community.